 While I understand the complaint, it’s important to remember that restaurants are working kitchens that prepare food for lots of people.
-Some will be gluten free, others dairy free, nut free or vegan and still others have a range of allergies and intolerance.
+Some will be gluten free, others dairy free, nut free or vegan and still others have a different range of allergies and intolerance.
 The lucky ones can eat anything with no risk at all.

 But… in an era of better understood risk and legal negligence, it will be an exceptionally rare venue that completely guarantees safety from cross-contamination.
 Unless a venue is 100% gluten free, it is expected and accepted that any order will usually come with a degree of warning… That while every attempt is made to ensure food is safe, ‘food is prepared in a kitchen where flour and other allergens are used’.

 Ultimately, in Whitstable as elsewhere, the risks are for you to balance based on your own assessment of trust and risk… And the likely impact for you personally should a gluten accident happen.

 Gluten Free Whitstable – The usual rules apply…